-Consultancy launch in Bristol’s lively creative quarter
+Interpretation consultancy launch in Bristol’s lively creative quarter

-New visitor experience consultancy, VisitMôr, welcomed guests to a sociable networking launch.
+New visitor experience consultancy, VisitMôr, welcomed guests to a sociable networking mingle.
 The event was held at The Cloak and Dagger on the fringes of Stokes Croft.
 The lively launch offered potential clients, contractors and the public an opportunity to explore the consultancy.

 Partnerships of the past, present and future

 Founder and Director, Beth Môrafon, presented a beautiful portfolio of work.
-So, with 20 years’ practice in visitor experience creation in the UK and overseas, the showreel was a delight to behold.
+So, with 20 years’ practice in visitor experience creation across the UK and overseas, the showreel was a delight to behold.
 Formerly, Môrafon worked for the Wildfowl & Wetlands Trust (WWT) and most recently she was Senior Consultant for WWT Consulting, the international business wing of the environmental charity.

 “I’m grateful for the collaboration with clients, colleagues and contractors, which has led me here,” said Môrafon.
 “I’m looking forward to establishing new partnerships,” She added.
 “And I will also be strengthening the many great relationships I have built along the way.”